 Last week the Counterparty developers announced that they are integrating Ethereum capabilities on their platform.
 Counterparty is a decentralized financial program for creating and exchanging tokens using Bitcoin’s blockchain.
-The platform was launched at the beginning of 2014.
+Launched in 2014, it has its own currency. called XCP.
 It has it’s own currency called XCP, which is destroyed via fees when creating new assets.
 XCP has a fixed supply of around 2.6M and is deflationary.
+Token Use-cases

 Counterparty makes it really easy for users to create tokens without needing any programming knowledge.
-The tokens can be stored and traded as Bitcoin transactions, which is the most secure blockchain in the world.
-There are a variety of use-cases for creating tokens such as:
+The tokens can be stored and traded as Bitcoin transactions; the most secure blockchain in the world.
+There are a variety of Ethereum use-cases for creating tokens such as: